rortizmerino/GenomicsWorkshop/Lesson1.md

 ~~~

 This is the full name of your home directory.
 This tells you that you
-are in a directory called `dcuser`, which sits inside a directory called
+are in a directory called `nfs/YOUR-NETID`, which sits inside a directory called
 `home` which sits inside the very top directory in the hierarchy.
 The
 very top of the hierarchy is a directory called `/` which is usually
 referred to as the *root directory*.
-So, to summarize: `dcuser` is a
+So, to summarize: `nfs/YOUR-NETID` is a
 directory in `home` which is a directory in `/`.

 Now enter the following command: